50 of the greatest, most famous astronomers of all time

 Credit: Bettmann / Getty Images

 Zwicky was an astronomer who made the startling discovery that most of our Universe is invisible – filled with a substance now known as dark matter.
-In 1933 he examined galaxies in the Coma Cluster and discovered that they were moving too fast to remain bound within it.
+In 1933 his observations of galaxies in the Coma Cluster led to the theory of dark matter, as Zwicky discovered they were moving too fast to remain bound within it.

 Zwicky proposed the idea that mysterious, unseen matter between 10 and 100 times more abundant than visible matter, provided the additional gravitational pull needed to keep the cluster together.